0Follows1Dream/reply_guyz/README.md

 ### Disclaimer:

 No financial strings attached, just vibes.
-Zenon lore and vibes.
+Zenon lore, reply guyz and vibes.

 This project is an example design for a community-focused awareness campaign featuring a reputation/social token system (like in-game points).
 It's a journey.